andrecb/aura-cursor/README.md

 4. Bump the version using the appropriate script
 5. Push to repository: `git push && git push --tags`
 6. Publish to npm: `npm publish`

+## Accessibility

+### Mobile Devices

+Aura Cursor automatically detects mobile devices and small screens to ensure better accessibility.
+The cursor will not be initialized on:

+- Touch-enabled devices (devices with touch support)
+- Small screens (width ≤ 768px) with mobile user agents
+- Devices that match common mobile user agent patterns

+The library also listens for screen size changes and orientation changes, automatically disabling the cursor when switching to mobile view and re-enabling it when switching back to desktop view.

+This ensures that:
+- Touch interactions are not interfered with on mobile devices
+- The cursor doesn't appear on devices where it's not needed
+- Performance is optimized by not running unnecessary animations on mobile

 ## License